Frequently asked questions

 Most frequent questions and answers

-The number of cybersecurity jobs increased by 94% in the last six years.
+In the last six years, cybersecurity jobs have seen a 94% increase.
 If you’re interested in a career that is always changing and evolving, the perfect time is now to pursue a career in cybersecurity.
 Cybersecurity is an expanding industry that offers many different job opportunities and great career prospects.
 Cyberseek says there are almost 500k job openings.
-For example, the Tampa / St.Petersburg/ Clearwater job market has over 6,000 open positions.
+In the Tampa / St.Petersburg / Clearwater job market, for instance, there are over 6,000 job openings.
 This means cybersecurity professionals will always be in high demand.

 What do cybersecurity workers prefer-a degree or certifications?

-A certification shows that you are able to demonstrate the skills employers require.
+Employers want to see that you have the right certification.
 Also, there is a legal requirement (see above).
-Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
-Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.
+All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
+Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

 Can I really finish the training in 5 weeks?